-What is Love Bombing?
+What Is Love Bombing?

-- They have nothing to offer personality wise; in fact, their personality is toxic, so they compensate by giving you gifts or excessive praise.
+- They have nothing to offer personality-wise; in fact, their personality is toxic, so they compensate by giving you gifts or excessive praise.

 - They may love bomb as a way to make you forgive them for something, rather than own up to their mistakes.

-History of the Phrase
+History Of The Phrase

 Love Bombing Vs. True Love

-You may wonder how you’re supposed to tell the difference between someone love bombing you and someone who is genuinely trying to express their love.
+You may wonder how you’re supposed to tell the difference between someone romance bombing you and someone who is genuinely trying to express their love.
 While it may be difficult for some, there are ways to figure this out, including:

-It Seems Too Good to Be True
+It Seems Too Good To Be True

-There’s a Feeling of Being Rushed
+There’s A Feeling Of Being Rushed

 It All Goes Away Soon